Grass fire burning east of Glenrock power plant nearly contained

 While the cause has not been determined, Dalgarn said the fire may have been ignited by lightning from a storm that is also thought to have sparked three smaller fires closer to Douglas.
 Weather conditions in the area were hot and windy.

-The fire appeared to burn mostly grassland.
-Reddish smoke rose into the sky.
+The fire appeared to burn mostly grassland, causing reddish smoke to rise into the sky.

+One of Casper Pride's hopes for the library is to make more LGBTQ educational materials accessible to the community.
+It’ll include textbooks, articles, children’s books, novels and everything in between.